makasim/fpErrorNotifierPlugin/README.markdown

 ## Overview

-It caught all kind of errors like: exceptions, fatal errors, notices, memory limit errors and so on.
+It catches all kinds of errors like: exceptions, fatal errors, notices, memory limit errors and so on.
-It is very useful on production servers.
-You know about an error in a moment it has happen not when an engry customer call you.
+It is very useful for production servers.
+You will find out about any errors in a moment after it has happened and not when an angry customer calls you.
-The mail will contain a lot of useful information like description stack trace, module\action, dump of _$_SERVER_ and _$_SESSION_ variables and so on.
+The mail will contain a lot of useful information like description, stack trace, module\action, dump of _$_SERVER_ and _$_SESSION_ variables and so on.

-Another good point of the plugin that it was made as set of components: message, driver, handler, decorator.
+Another good reason to use is that it was made as a set of components: message, driver, handler, decorator.
-Which are easy to changes or extend (in most cases just by modifing _notify.yml_)
+These components are easy to changes or extend (in most cases just by modifing _notify.yml_ config)

 ## Requirements